slnsw/common-sip/specification.md

 The data/**\<representation_name\>/** directories contains the files for preservation.
 In the above diagram, the files are in a flat directory structure however this specification does allow nested directories\*.

 How this directory name will be used depends on the specific digital preservation system, it may just be a directory name to group the files together or it may be stored in metadata.
 PREMIS itself does not provide any field for the representation name/type.
 It is recommended to be consistent with your naming of these representation directories and where possible reuse a common set of directory names to facilitate in reporting and preservation planning.
 Of course, there will be edge cases where individual IEs have unique representation names not shared with other IEs and this is fine.

-See *File and directory naming* in the [supplementary document](supplement.md) for information about recording original filenames.

 *\*The representation_information directory name is reserved.*